devplayer0/fyp/report.md

 !["Heatmap" sketch\label{fig:heatmap_sketch}](img/heatmap_sketch.png)

-A heatmap typically refers to the representation of a matrix on a grid with colour shading used to represent the value of a cell [@heatmap].
+A heatmap typically refers to the representation of a data matrix on a grid with colour shading used to represent the value of each cell [@heatmap].
 Figure
 \ref{fig:heatmap_sketch} shows a sort of "1D" variant of this applied to the CPU instructions from the loop program (listing \ref{lst:asm-loops}).
-The "heat" of a line indicates how much of the program's total execution time (cycles) was taken up by an instruction on that line.
-The loop program demonstrates this well, showing how the nested loop instructions are progressively "hotter".
+The "heat" of a line indicates how much of the program's total execution time (in cycles) was taken up by an instruction on that line.
+The loop program demonstrates this quite well, showing how the nested loop instructions are progressively "hotter".
 The "cold" gaps are lines that don't actually generate instructions when assembled, such as labels or empty space.
 Instructors and students can use this to identify